RedPointGlobal/redpoint-rpi/docs/migration.md

 ### 4. Pull v7.7 Chart

 Clone or mirror the upstream chart repository.
-If you forked the v7.6 chart, you no longer need the fork -- all customization is now done through the overrides file.
+If you forked the v7.6 chart, you no longer need the fork.
+All customization is done through the overrides file now.

 ```bash
 git clone https://github.com/RedPointGlobal/redpoint-rpi.git